rastersoft/activityAppLauncher/README.md

 # ActivityAppLauncher #

-A gnome shell extension that add a category-based application launcher to the Activities view.
+A gnome shell extension that adds a category-based application launcher to the Activities view.

-By default, the Activities view works exactly as usual (it shows the windows list and allows to find apps by typing), but when clicking on a category, a list with the applications in that category is shown.
+By default, the Activities view works exactly as usual (it shows the windows list and allows to find apps by typing), but when the user clicks on a category, a list with the applications in that category is shown.

 Note: the dash has been moved to the bottom and converted in a dock thanks to ["Dash to dock"](https://extensions.gnome.org/extension/307/dash-to-dock/) extension, which is NOT part of activityAppLauncher.